ethereum/consensus-specs/tests/README.md

 ## Attestation Tests

-In addition the proposer, every block has a number of validators that are supposed to vote on whether it is valid or not.
+In addition the proposer, every block has a [committee](https://ethos.dev/beacon-chain/), a randomly chosen group of validators responsible for deciding whether the block is legitimate or not.

+a validator that are supposed to vote on whether it is valid or not.
 Those votes are called [attestations](https://notes.ethereum.org/@hww/aggregation#112-Attestation).